 After Leonard Mitcham, and Winnie Mitchell’s false teeth, the bicycle was the third weakness in his plan; the fourth was Fred Boyt.
 Having involved Leonard Mitcham in the affair by requesting the loan of the shotgun, Burton repeated the mistake by making himself equally dependent on the silence of Boyt when, in a complicated attempt to secure an alibi, he took Boyt to the Sovel Plantation to retrieve the bicycle.
 A perfect murder this was not.

-If you liked that chapter, why not purchase the complete book at Amazon now for just £1.85.
+If you liked that chapter, you can purchase the complete book at Amazon now.

 A Mix of Murders is an e-book released for Kindle [in May 2012] that features British murder cases from the twentieth century, from the early years of the century to the 1980s.

 Author and librarian Grahame Farrell covers a really interesting mix (as the title suggests) of 15 crimes.
 The latest crime in the book is a chapter on Kenneth Erskine, known as “The Stockwell Strangler” who murdered elderly people in South London in the 1980s.
 This is a particularly disturbing chapter as Erskine was simply so brutal and dangerous.
 His victims so vulnerable.

 Another intriguing case is the 1955 murder of Elizabeth Currell in the quaint and respectable commuter village of Potter’s Bar, South Hertfordshire.
 Mrs Currell was on her regular evening stroll on the local golf course when she was brutally attacked and murdered.

 I enjoyed this book because the murder cases are ones that are lesser known and have a touch of “Midsomer Murder” to them.
 The book is Farrell’s true crime debut and it’s definitely worth a read.